 You need to be clear about what you are looking for and what is possible.
 On the one hand, UN Volunteer specialist assignements are out of reach for students or graduates (but UN Youth Volunteer programmes are aimed at graduates with some work experience).
+Similarly, for an exchange of personnel in development cooperation, professional experience is essential.
 On the other hand, low-level work experience in a development context can be valuable later on.
 Highly experienced people at the end of their careers may want to share their expertise first and foremost.
 Volunteering can also be seen as a stepping stone into international cooperation, similar to an internship.

 Do no harm

 Last but not least, the impact of volunteering in the context of international cooperation is often overestimated.
 It is perfectly legitimate to pursue one's own goals through volunteering.
 But it is important to ask the critical question: Are you sure you are not doing any harm with your presence?

 It is important to ask the critical question: Are you sure you are not doing any harm with your presence?